apache/avro/doc/content/en/docs/next/Specification/_index.md

 ```

 ### Names {#names}
 Record, enums and fixed are named types.
-Each has a fullname that is composed of two parts; a name and a namespace.
+Each has a fullname that is composed of two parts; a name and a namespace, separated by a dot.
 Equality of names is defined on the fullname.

+Record fields and enum symbols have names as well (but no namespace).
+Equality of fields and enum symbols is defined on the name of the field/symbol within its scope (the record/enum that defines it).
+Fields and enum symbols across scopes are never equal.

-The name portion of a fullname, record field names, and enum symbols must:
+The name portion of the fullname of named types, record field names, and enum symbols must:

 * start with [A-Za-z_]
 * subsequently contain only [A-Za-z0-9_]